lchien1/Robot-Soccer/README.md

 Bankshot.py does something similar, but in this case the ball will be placed beside (not in front of) the goal and near a wall.
 The program will find an angle to instead bounce the ball off of the wall so that it banks through the goal.

-See the project writeup for more details about how it works.
+See the project writeup for more details about how it works, and the videos folder to see it in action!